lexie23c/Hivebets/docs/markets/understanding-odds.md

 ### Viewing Odds

-On HiveBets, you can see:
+On Hivebets, you can see:

 - **Current odds** for YES and NO
 - **Pool sizes** for both sides